cnc-n3r4/Isaac/README.md

 - 📁 **Workspace Management** - Isolated environments for each project
 - 🔍 **Advanced File Operations** - Claude Code-style file manipulation
 - 🧠 **Knowledge Management** - xAI Collections for context-aware AI (RAG)
+- 📈 **Self-Improving AI** - Learns from mistakes and adapts to your preferences
+- 🎯 **Personalized Assistance** - Gets better at helping you specifically

 ---